 "These neon kiosks are a symbol of Jeddah ... they are iconic and you only find them in this city.
 They are the only places open really late...2am...4am...selling Madinah mint tea and everything else: cigarettes, noodles, swimming goggles, popcorn, prayer mats ...
 Everything you want.
 Its like a mini hypermarket.
 To me, they symbolise both the old Arabic culture: a place to meet and talk; as well as something very futuristic.
 An intense ball of consumer energy."

-Having worked in several established photography and design studio’s, Salem set up a photography studio called 181 Degrees in 2009.
-His first major stint in the contemporary art world was through Edge of Arabia’s We Need to Talk exhibition in Jeddah where Salem began the project Neonland comprising of a series of iconic photographs capturing the essence of the cosmopolitan city of Jeddah.
+Having worked in several established photography and design studios, Saeed set up a photography studio called 181 Degrees in 2009.
+His first major stint in the contemporary art world was through Edge of Arabia’s We Need to Talk exhibition in Jeddah where he began the project Neonland comprising of a series of iconic photographs capturing the essence of the cosmopolitan city of Jeddah.

 Follow us on Instagram

 Visit our Instagram profile